-Review Route Information: Open the Waypoint Management dialog box.
-Select a saved route, and press the RIGHT Cursor key.
-Select info, and press the RIGHT Cursor key.
-The Route Info dialog box displays the waypoints in the route.
-The distance and bearing from each waypoint to the next, as well as the distance and bearing from the current position to the first waypoint in the route will be displayed.
+Route Info: From the Routes submenu, select Info, and press the RIGHT Cursor key.
+The saved routes list will appear.
+Select a route, and press the RIGHT Cursor key.
+The following information will be displayed for the route you select: The waypoints in the route, with the distance and bearing from each waypoint to the next, as well as the distance and bearing from the current position to the first waypoint in the route.